tomszar/basic-latex-paper/README.md

 The prompt will ask whether to compile a `.pdf` or `.docx` document.
 The figures and tables document, and the appendix are always compiled to `.pdf`

+Make sure to change the `outdir` variables in the `CompileArticle.sh` file